-Paolo Soleri passed away five years ago, April 9, 2013 at the age of 93.
+Paolo Soleri passed away eight years ago, April 9, 2013 at the age of 93.
 I was fortunate to attend a University of Arizona lecture by Dr. Soleri in the 1970’s.
 He was at the height of his accomplishments that afternoon and for an hour we vicariously shared his vision and philosophy.
 What most impressed me was Dr. Soleri’s openness and humanity.
 Solari’s vision was of an architecture of a dense occupation of humanity that has a minimal environmental impact, Arcology was the term he coined for this idea.
 I remembered that hour and Arcosanti, his desert village north of Phoenix since then.

 Thirty years later my personal project of reconnecting to the University of Arizona brought me for the first time to Arcosanti.
 In that time, Dr. Soleri’s trained thousands of students and his desert village grew slowly.
 Arcosanti is now a vision that achieved a center while events which seemed to pass it by, actually are stones with the strength of Dr. Solari’s ideas and humanity.